 Switch between the simplified ribbon and the classic ribbon

 You can switch between the simplified ribbon and the classic ribbon at any time.
-Depending on the type of your Office for the web subscription, the ribbon type can be toggled either through the View tab of the ribbon menu or from a toggle on the header.
+Depending on the type of your Microsoft 365 for the web subscription, the ribbon type can be toggled either through the View tab of the ribbon menu or from a toggle on the header.

 To switch the ribbon type from the View tab, press Alt+Windows logo key, W, R.